shubhanjal44/tej-india/IMPLEMENTATION_STATUS.md

 ### ✅ **100% FUNCTIONAL - All Critical Issues Resolved**

-After comprehensive analysis and fixes, **SkillSwap India is now production-ready** with all features working:
+After comprehensive analysis and fixes, **Tej India is now production-ready** with all features working:

 - ✅ All backend routes connected and functional
 - ✅ All frontend pages wired up and accessible